Our Milan Tour Guide

 From the airport to the hotel in Milan

-When flying to Milan, there are three possible Milan airports you can fly into.
+There are three possible Milan airports you can fly into when flying to Milan.
 International Airport Malpensa (MXP) is 50 kilometers northwest of Milan and is the largest airport.
 Airport Linate (LIN) is a smaller airport located 8 kilometers east of Milan.
 Finally, there is Milan-Bergamo (BGY).
 This airport is located 50 kilometers west of Milan near Bergamo.
 It is often the destination for cheaper and budget airlines.

 By bus: The cheapest option to travel from Milan airport to the city center.
 Buses usually run very frequently.
 A single journey costs 5 euros (depending on the airport), and you can easily book tickets in advance (book your tickets online).

-By train: Every half hour, the Malpensa Express leaves from Malpensa airport towards Milan Cardona or Milan Central stations.
+By train: Every half hour, the Malpensa Express leaves from Malpensa airport and goes towards Milan Cardona or Milan Central stations.
 At the last destination, you can also quickly transfer to a metro at the Garibaldi stop.
 The journey takes about 50 minutes, and a single train journey costs 15 euros and 8 for children.
-While traveling from Bergamo airport to the city center is complicated, the Linate Airport needs a train connection.
+Traveling from Bergamo airport to the city center is complicated, and the Linate Airport needs a train connection.

 By taxi: A taxi is an affordable option from Linate airport.
-Secondly, a taxi ride from Bergamo airport will cost you 80 euros.
-From Malpensa Airport, the taxi costs are usually above 95 euros.
-That’s why we don’t recommend this option.
+A taxi ride from Bergamo airport will cost you 80 euros.
+However, taxi costs from Malpensa Airport are usually above 95 euros, so we don’t recommend this option.

 Milan City Pass